Recurring outbursts of the supernova impostor AT 2016blu in NGC 4559: OBSERVATIONS

 \subsection{Spectroscopy}

-A spectrum of AT~2016blu (Fig.~\ref{fig:spectrum}) was obtained on 2019 June 5 with the Blue Channel spectrograph on the 6.5~m MMT Observatory on Mount Hopkins, Arizona, coincident in time with AT~2016blu's \nth{12} outburst (see Section~\ref{sec:LC} for more details).
-It exhibits a very strong narrow emission line of H$\alpha$ with a Lorentzian full width at half-maximum intensity (FWHM) of $\sim 415$ km s$^{-1}$.
-A weaker emission line from He~{\sc i} $\lambda$5876 is also visible.
-In Fig.~\ref{fig:spectrum}, AT~2016blu’s spectrum is compared with that of the 2009 pre-SN outburst SN~2009ip from \citet{S10}.
-The spectra are very similar, and the FWHM of the H$\alpha$ line in SN~2009ip is comparable to that of AT~2016blu \citep{S10}.
-Further spectral analysis of AT~2016blu will be discussed in a future paper.
+An optical spectrum of AT~2016blu (Fig.~\ref{fig:spectrum}) was obtained on 2019 June 4 with the Blue Channel spectrograph on the 6.5~m MMT Observatory on Mount Hopkins, Arizona, coincident in time with AT~2016blu's \nth{11} outburst (see Section~\ref{sec:LC} for more details).
+It exhibits a very strong, relatively narrow emission line of H$\alpha$ with a Lorentzian full width at half-maximum intensity (FWHM) of $\sim 410$~km~s$^{-1}$ (corrected for the instrumental resolution).
+Weaker emission lines from He~{\sc i} at $\lambda$5876 and $\lambda$6680~\AA\ are also visible.
+In Fig.~\ref{fig:spectrum}, AT~2016blu’s spectrum is compared with that of the 2009 pre-SN outburst of SN~2009ip from \citet{S10}.
+The spectra are very similar, and the $\sim 550$~km~s$^{-1}$ FWHM of the H$\alpha$ line in SN~2009ip \citep{S10} is comparable to that of AT~2016blu reported here.
+A much more detailed analysis of AT~2016blu's spectral evolution will be discussed in a forthcoming paper.